 Bank of America compensates its employees using a balanced mix of fixed remuneration, benefits, annual cash incentives and deferred incentives (which are delivered in equity, equity-based instruments or cash).
-In general, the higher an employee's management level or amount of incentive remuneration award, the greater the proportion of incentive remuneration should be (i) subject to deferral and (ii) delivered in the form of equity-based remuneration.
+In general, the higher an employee's management level or amount of incentive remuneration award, the greater the proportion of incentive remuneration that should be (i) subject to deferral and (ii) delivered in the form of equity-based remuneration.
 The Company believes equity-based awards are the simplest, most direct way to align employee interests with those of its stockholders.
-A portion of incentive awards is provided as a deferred incentive that generally becomes earned and payable over a period of three years after grant and will be cancelled in case of detrimental conduct and (for certain risk takers) may be cancelled if the Company, line of business or business unit (as applicable) fails to remain profitable during the vesting period.
-This approach serves two key objectives, which are to focus employees on long-term sustainable results and to subject remuneration awards at-risk over an appropriate time horizon that can be easily communicated and understood.
+A portion of the incentive award is provided as a deferred incentive that generally becomes earned and payable over a period of three or four years after grant.
+Deferred incentives will be cancelled in case of detrimental conduct and (for certain key risk takers) may be cancelled if the Company, line of business or business unit (as applicable) fails to remain profitable during the vesting period.
+This approach serves two key objectives, which are to focus employees on long-term sustainable results and to subject remuneration awards to being at-risk over an appropriate time horizon that can be easily communicated and understood.